Chapter 4 Mock the Binance API

 defp convert_order_to_order_response(%Binance.Order{} = order) do

-| transact_time: order.time
+%{response | transact_time: order.time}

-4.6 Implement order retrival
+4.6 Implement Order Retrieval

-We can now move on to retrieving the orders.
 First, we need to add an interface function that will call our BinanceMock GenServer:

 # /apps/binance_mock/lib/binance_mock.ex